nbessi/emacs-config/README.md

 emacs-config
 ============

-My emacs config.
+Here you will find my emacs configuration.
-Feel free to use it.
+Please feel free to use it.